bdefore/universal-redux/README.md

 #### Usage

-An example project has been made here: https://github.com/bdefore/react-redux-universal-hot-example/tree/example-project
+An example project has been made here: https://github.com/bdefore/react-redux-universal-hot-example/tree/example-project and is deployed on Heroku here: https://redux-universal-starter.herokuapp.com

 - Install